isc-projects/bind9/doc/dev/dev.md

 #### <a name="unittest"></a> Building unit tests

-BIND uses the cmocka, unit testing framework.
+BIND uses the cmocka unit testing framework.

 To build BIND with unit tests, run `configure` with the `--with-cmocka` option.
 This requires cmocka >= 1.0.0 to be installed in the system.